 AXS-12 (reboxetine) is a highly selective and potent norepinephrine reuptake inhibitor for the treatment of narcolepsy.
 AXS-12 modulates noradrenergic activity to promote wakefulness, maintain muscle tone and enhance cognition.
 AXS-12 has been granted U.S. Food and Drug Administration (FDA) Breakthrough Therapy designation and Orphan Drug Designation for the treatment of narcolepsy.
 AXS-12 is an investigational drug product not approved by the FDA.

 About Axsome Therapeutics, Inc.

 Axsome Therapeutics, Inc. is a biopharmaceutical company developing novel therapies for the management of central nervous system (CNS) disorders for which there are limited treatment options.
 For the many people facing unsatisfactory treatments for CNS disorders, Axsome accelerates the invention and adoption of life-changing medicines.
 Axsome’s core CNS product candidate portfolio includes five clinical-stage candidates, AXS-05, AXS-07, AXS-09, AXS-12, and AXS-14.
-AXS-05 is being developed for major depressive disorder (MDD), Alzheimer’s disease (AD) agitation, and as a treatment for smoking cessation.
+AXS-05 is being developed for major depressive disorder (MDD), treatment resistant depression (TRD), Alzheimer’s disease (AD) agitation, and as treatment for smoking cessation.
 AXS-07 is being developed for the acute treatment of migraine.
 AXS-12 is being developed for the treatment of narcolepsy.
 AXS-14 is being developed for fibromyalgia.
 AXS-05, AXS-07, AXS-09, AXS-12, and AXS-14 are investigational drug products not approved by the FDA.
 For more information, please visit the Company’s website at axsome.com.
 The Company may occasionally disseminate material, nonpublic information on the company website.